fenago/nlp-pytorch/lab_guides/Lab_5.md

 a backward pass of this loss through our network to calculate the gradients at each stage.
-Next, we use the `grad_clip_norm()` function to clip our gradients as this will stop our gradients from exploding, as mentioned earlier in this chapter.
+Next, we use the `grad_clip_norm()` function to clip our gradients as this will stop our gradients from exploding, as mentioned earlier in this lab.
 We defined `clip = 5`, meaning the maximum gradient at any given node is `5`.
 Finally, we update our weights using the gradients calculated on our backward pass by calling `optimizer.step()`.